oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Graphics Card | DirectX 9 WDDM 1.0 | To meet design specifications.
 Integrated or dedicated.
 Input Device(s) | Keyboard<br>Mouse<br>Multi-touch display screen to enable Windows 10 touch screen features (optional) | Keyboard and mouse may be built into a laptop, but touch screens are optional.
 Minimum HDD Space | 128GB | To meet design specifications.
-Microphone | Required for speech recognition (optional) | Speech recognition is not required to be enabled but may be needed for agencies with accessibility requirements.
+Microphone | Required for speech recognition (optional) | Speech recognition is not required to be enabled but may be needed for organisations with accessibility requirements.
 BIOS | Minimum UEFI 2.3.1 | Required to support Secure Boot, Windows Defender Device Guard, Windows Defender Credential Guard, Windows Defender Exploit Guard and Kernel DMA Protection.
 TPM | Minimum version 2.0 (with device attestation preferred) | Required to support Microsoft Endpoint Manager - Intune (Intune) Windows Autopilot and MECM.
 Note: TPM device attestation is preferred to allow [Windows Autopilot Self-deploying mode](https://learn.microsoft.com/en-au/mem/autopilot/self-deploying).